ligato/docs/docs/plugins/vpp-plugins.md

 ## SR plugin

-The `srplugin` is a Core Agent Plugin designed to configure Segment routing for IPv6 (SRv6) in the VPP.
+The `srplugin` is designed to configure Segment Routing for IPv6 (SRv6) in VPP.
-Configuration managed by this plugin is modelled by [srv6 proto file][src6-model].
+Configuration managed by this plugin is modelled in the [srv6 proto file][src6-model].

-All configuration must be stored in ETCD using the srv6 key prefix:
+All configuration data must be stored in etcd using the srv6 key:

 ```
 /vnf-agent/<agent-label>/config/vpp/srv6/v2/